Skip to page content

 How long will I be in hospital?

-You will be discharged 1 or 2 days after your surgery, but if you have had additional surgery you may be in hospital for longer.
-If you have any concerns about going home after your surgery please discuss these with the staff at the Pre-operative Assessment Clinic.
+If you have any concerns about going home after the surgery, please discuss these with the staff at the Pre-operative Assessment Clinic.

 Follow up

-You may be given a follow-up appointment at the hospital or will be asked to make an appointment to see your GP.
+You may be given a follow-up appointment at the hospital or you will be asked to make an appointment to see your GP.

 Going home